Museum Ulm: Middle Ages and modernity

 Many works of important representatives of the Late Gothic Ulm School are presented in the museum.
 A chronology of the region's International Gothic period has been demonstrated, supported by valuable exhibits beginning with Meister Hartmann and Hans Multscher to Martin Schaffner, Michel Erhart, Hans Schüchlin, Jörg Stocker, Niklaus Weckmann, Bartholomäus Zeitblom to Daniel Mauch.
 The Late Gothic cultural landscape of Upper Swabia and the Allgäu is illustrated by the works of Bernhard Strigel and others, which allows valuable direct style studies and comparisons.

 Representative works of artists of the 20th and 21st centuries also belong to the Ulm collection, among them Paul Klee, Ernst Ludwig Kirchner, August Macke and Franz Marc.
 A highlight is the superb international Kurt Fried Collection.
 Amongst publisher Kurt Fried's 1959 to 1981 private collection the visitor will find works by Frank Stella, Mark Rothko, Roy Lichtenstein, Günther Uecker, Yves Klein, Daniel Spoerri, Josef Albers, Max Bill and Gerhard Richter.

 The museum presents a variety of exhibitions in order to make the complicated relations among Ulm's Late Gothic artists come to light.
 The focus of research is on the Ulm families of artists around Hans Multscher, Jörg Syrlin the Elder, Jörg Syrlin the Younger, Michel Erhart, Gregor Erhart and Daniel Mauch.

 Since 14 November 1999 there has been a new presentation in the extension building on the subject of European and American Art after 1945.
 In addition, 20th-century graphic art and modernity are presented in temporary exhibitions.

+In November 2024, the museum announced that it would return five objects acquired from art dealer Siegfried Lämmle in 1936 and 1937, although the pieces will remain in the museum.
+The objects had been acquired after the Nazis forced him to close his art shop in Munich.
+Follow three years of research by the Koordinierungsstelle für Kulturgutverluste (Coordination Center for Lost Cultural Assets), it was found that the objects were acquired by the museum at prices well below what Lämmle would have accepted under normal circumstances.
+Nearly 32,000 further pages of letters detailing sale prices during the Nazi era are being digitized and scrutinized.